gunnicom/SuiteDAV/README.md

 **Installation caveats**

-- When using SuiteCRM 7.10.x or 7.11.x you need to change your composer.json file (within the SuiteCRM folder)
+- When using SuiteCRM 7.1x.x you need to change your composer.json file (within the SuiteCRM folder)

 	- adding "sabre/dav": "*" at the end of "require" section
 	- adding "phpunit/phpunit": "^8.0" at the end of "require-dev" section for developers